wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **Q:**&ensp;Still you have a body and you depend on it.

 **M:**&ensp;Again you assume that your point of view is the only correct one.
 I repeat: I was not, am not, shall not, be a body.
 To me this is a fact.
 I too was under the illusion of having been born, but my *guru* made me see that birth and death are mere ideas.
-Birth is merely the idea ‘I have a body’, and death ‘I have lost my body’.
+Birth is merely the idea “I have a body”, and death “I have lost my body”.
 Now, when I know I am not a body, the body may be there or may not — what difference does it make?
 The body–mind is like a room.
 It is there, but I need not live in it all the time.

 **Q:**&ensp;Yet there is a body and you do take care of it.